YujieZhou0813/yujiezhou0813.github.io/content/About/_index.md

 **Yujie Zhou**

 Yujie Zhou (they/them) is a Chinese visual artist based in Helsinki, Finland.
-They navigate performativity and a decoded notion of language through photography, textiles, video, and publishing.
-Based on the juxtaposition between their nationalist upbringing and their current life in Finland, their practice interrogates dominant historical narratives and power structures while reframing collective individuality.
+They navigate a decoded notion of language and methods of bypassing censorship and surveillance through photography, Jacquard weaving, video, and publishing.
+Drawing from the juxtaposition between their nationalist upbringing and socio-political forms of control, their practice interrogates the construction of historical narratives while reframing collective individuality.

-Zhou holds a Master’s degree in Arts from Aalto University, majoring in Photography with a minor in Textiles—Materials and Structures.
-Selected solo exhibitions include Photographic Gallery Hippolyte, Helsinki, Finland; Photographic Centre Peri, Turku, Finland; Taidekeskus Mältinranta, Tampere, Finland; and Vent Space, Tallinn, Estonia.
-Selected group exhibitions include the Finnish Museum of Photography, Helsinki, Finland; alpha nova & galerie futura, Berlin, Germany; the Singapore International Photography Festival, Singapore.
+Zhou holds a Master’s degree in Arts from Aalto University, Finland, majoring in Photography with a minor in Textiles.
+Their work has been presented at the Finnish Museum of Photography (Helsinki, Finland); alpha nova & galerie futura (Berlin, Germany); Copenhagen International Photography Festival 2025; the Singapore International Photography Festival 2024; and Plat(t)form 2023 at Fotomuseum Winterthur, Switzerland.

-Zhou has been awarded the FUTURES Photography Talent 2024 nomination by Fotogalleriet, Oslo, Norway; the Finnish Art Society’s Young Artist Grant (2023); shortlisted for the PhMuseum 2024 Photography Grant’s Main Prize; and nominated artist for Plat(t)form 2023 at Fotomuseum Winterthur, Switzerland, and Selectee of the Copenhagen International Photography Festival, Copenhagen, Denmark (2025).
+Zhou has been awarded the FUTURES Photography Talent 2024, the Finnish Art Society’s Young Artist Grant 2023, and shortlisted for the PhMuseum 2024 Photography Grant’s Main Prize.
+Their work is held in the Jenny and Antti Wihuri Foundation Collection.

-Zhou has been granted residencies at Kone Foundation’s Saari Residence, HIAP (Helsinki), Temple Bar Gallery + Studios (Dublin), Pioneer Works (New York), and Künstlerdorf Schöppingen (Germany).
+Zhou has been granted residencies at Kone Foundation’s Saari Residence (Finland), HIAP (Helsinki, Finland), Temple Bar Gallery + Studios (Dublin, Ireland), Pioneer Works (New York, USA), Künstlerdorf Schöppingen (Germany), and Treasure Hill Artist Village (Taipei, Taiwan).